Area: Total: 241,551 square kilometres (93,263 sq mi)

 Most industry is related to agriculture.
 The industrial sector has been rehabilitated and resumed production of building and construction materials, such as cement, reinforcing rods, corrugated roofing sheets, and paint.
 Domestically produced consumer goods include plastics, soap, cork, beer, and soft drinks.

-Uganda has about 45,000 kilometers (28,000 mi.) of roads, of which 10,000 (6,213 miles) kilometers are main roads and 35,000 kilometers (21,747 miles) are feeder roads.
-Only 3,000 kilometers (1,864 mi.) are paved, and most roads radiate from Kampala.
-The country has about 1,350 kilometers (800 mi.) of rail lines, but most of it is not currently in use.
+The country has about 1,350 kms of rail lines and most of it had not been operational for over 20 years.
 A railroad originating at Mombasa on the Indian Ocean connects with Tororo, where it branches westward to Jinja, Kampala, and Kasese and northward to Mbale, Soroti, Lira, Gulu, and Pakwach.
-Uganda’s important road and rail links to Mombasa serve its transport needs and also those of its neighbors–Rwanda, Burundi, and parts of Congo and Sudan.
-An international airport is at Entebbe on the shore of Lake Victoria, some 32 kilometers (20 mi.) south of Kampala.
+Uganda’s important road and rail links to Mombasa serve its transport needs and also those of its neighbours; Rwanda, Burundi, and parts of Congo and Sudan.
+An international airport is at Entebbe on the shore of Lake Victoria, some 32 kilometres (20 mi.) south of Kampala.